'It is still mañana', [on Robert Frost]

 My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (Oxford UP, 2007) — considered relations between political oratory and literary craft.
 I've since edited or co-edited various collections of essays — including Some Versions of Empson (OUP, 2007) — and a few years back I wrote Comedy: A Very Short Introduction, which explored comedy as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).

-Much of my recent work has focused on poetry: in the last couple of years, I've published 'It Wants to Go to Bed With Us', 'Poetry by Numbers', 'Unknowing Lyric' and 'In Search of Distraction'.
+Much of my recent work has focused on poetry: in the last couple of years, essays have included 'It Wants to Go to Bed With Us', 'Poetry by Numbers', 'Unknowing Lyric' and 'In Search of Distraction'.
 Some of this material is preparatory thinking for a set of essays I'm writing, On Wonder, for Harvard University Press.

-I've just finished a book entitled Wordsworth's Fun, which will be published in 2019 by Chicago University Press.
-I'm currently working on Knowing Edward Lear for OUP.
+I've just finished a book entitled Wordsworth's Fun, which will be published in 2019 by Chicago University Press, and I'm currently working on Knowing Edward Lear for Oxford UP.
 The Lear project builds on the Chatterton Lecture I gave in 2012 and a volume I co-edited with James Williams, Edward Lear and The Play of Poetry (OUP, 2016).
 The research has also involved collaborations with the BBC, Harvard University, the Natural History Museum, the Ashmolean, The Tennyson Society, and other organisations.
 Full information — along with podcasts, online exhibitions, talks, and other materials — can be found here.